 Ida Tarko

-Ida Tarko works in Measurlabs' organic materials team, coordinating testing projects that focus on determining the barrier properties, biodegradability, thermal characteristics, and other key properties of polymers and other organic materials.
+Ida Tarko is a polymer testing expert at Measurlabs, coordinating customer projects on barrier properties, biodegradability, thermal behavior, and other key characteristics of polymers and organic materials.

-Ida holds an MSc in chemical and process engineering from Åbo Akademi University.
-During her studies, she specialized in bioproduct technology and advanced materials.
-She completed her master’s thesis for the pharma giant Bayer and also worked at its R&D and quality control departments before joining Measurlabs.
+Ida holds an MSc in Chemical and Process Engineering from Åbo Akademi University, where she specialized in bioproduct technology and advanced materials.
+Before joining Measurlabs, she completed her master’s thesis at Bayer and gained experience in the company’s R&D and quality control departments.

 Ida’s latest articles in our blog